LauraKirby/aspera-ibm-analytics-api/index.md

   * Check to see if you have "Bundler" installed by running `bundler -v` in terminal.

 ## Getting Started

-This tutorial takes you through the necessary setup to prepare your local system and Aspera on Cloud (AoC) so that you can make API calls to the AoC Activity application.
-We will set up the dependencies, make a request to the Files API to obtain authentication, and make authorized requests to the Analytics API.
-Note that we use the Files API to configure the Aspera on Cloud platform, which includes the Activity application.

-**Prerequisite:**
-You must be an administrative user, and you must be added as a member in your Aspera on Cloud (AoC) organization.
-1. To confirm that you are a member, open the Admin app in AoC.
-1. In the left navigation menu, click **Users**.
-1. Look for your name in the list on the Users page.
-1. If your name is not there, click **Create new**, then enter your email address and click **Save**.

 [1.
 System and Application Setup](./setup.md)